Commerce Exam > Commerce Notes > Business Studies (BST) Class 12 > Case Studies - Staffing

 Q6.
 Name the methods of recruitment in the following cases:

-1. A company gets applications on and off even without declaring any vacancy.
+1. A company gets applications on and off, even without declaring any vacancy.
 However, as and when the vacancy arises, the company makes use of such applications.

-3. Recruitment by which most of the senior positions of the industry as well as commerce are filled.
+3. Recruitment by which most of the senior positions of the industry as well as commerce, are filled.
 (3 marks)

-Ans: The methods of recruitment include the following:
+Ans: The appropriate methods of recruitment are:

 In the context of the above case: